epimedai/flowers/README.md

 ```

 #### Installing packages
-The two packages necessary for this project is Tensorflow and Keras, which can both be installed by pip
+The two main packages necessary for this project is Tensorflow and Keras, which can both be installed by pip.
+Additionally we will install matplotlib and PIL for interacting with, and specifically showing, images.

 ```
 (ml) $ pip install tensorflow